abdullahselek/ContactsWrapper/README.md

 	$ gem install cocoapods

-To integrate ASCollectionView into your Xcode project using CocoaPods, specify it in your Podfile:
+To integrate ContactsWrapper into your Xcode project using CocoaPods, specify it in your Podfile:

 	source 'https://github.com/CocoaPods/Specs.git'
 	platform :ios, '9.0'